medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 Under the “Advanced build settings” section click on the “New variable” button.
 This will show two inputs for the key and value of the environment variable.

-For the first field enter the key `MEDUSA_BACKEND_URL` and for the value enter the URL of your Medusa server.
+For the first field enter the key `MEDUSA_BACKEND_URL` and for the value enter the URL of your Medusa backend.

 :::caution

-If you haven’t deployed your Medusa server yet, you can leave the value blank for now and add it later.
-However, you will not be able to log in to the Medusa Admin without deploying the Medusa server.
+If you haven’t deployed your Medusa backend yet, you can leave the value blank for now and add it later.
+However, you will not be able to log in to the Medusa Admin without deploying the Medusa backend.

 :::